-The GOOGLEFINANCE function is part of Google Sheets.
-Google Sheets is available in both consumer Gmail and organization-wide Google Workspace.
-The function allows users to create trend charts and comparisons for any assets that have a valid Google Finance ticker symbol.
+The function allows users to create trend charts and comparisons for financial assets with a valid Google Finance ticker symbol.

 Here are several examples of how the GOOGLEFINANCE function can be used in Google Sheets to compare the performance of stocks and indexes against one another.